QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 	Set the parallel threads by passing -tXX to the CLI, where -t1 is the default
 	--------------------------------------------------------------------------------------------

-	Missing arguments - type 'QBlade -cmd help' for a list of options!
+	Missing arguments - type 'QBlade -cli help' for a list of options!

 Since no options have been passed in this example of executing the CLI, the program is exiting without any actions.
 However, some useful information has already been printed on screen.
 This includes the **OpenCL Devices** as they have been detected by QBlade and the total number of **CPU Cores** that could be found on the machine.
 This information is useful when evaluating large sets of simulations to inform QBlade which OpenCL device to use and how many simulations should be evaluated in parallel.

-The available functionality of the QBlade CLI can be viewed by adding :code:`help` (note that the minus sign is not required when adding the :code:`help` command, while it is mandatory when adding :code:`-cmd`).
+The available functionality of the QBlade CLI can be viewed by adding :code:`help` (note that the minus sign is not required when adding the :code:`help` command, while it is mandatory when adding :code:`-cli`).

-:code:`QBladeEE -cmd help`
+:code:`QBladeEE -cli help`

 This command prints out an overview of all CLI functionality::